zanbaldwin/aoc/2023/README.md

 [Cargo workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).

 The solutions to each day's problems are attempted initially.
-When a solution cannot be found independently, I first look for inspiration (and memes) and possible answers at [/r/adventofcode](https://www.reddit.com/r/adventofcode/).
+When a solution cannot be found independently, I first look for inspiration (and memes) and then possible answers at [/r/adventofcode](https://www.reddit.com/r/adventofcode/).